MrHiTech123/OpenFrontHotkeys/README.md

-UPDATE: With the new OpenFront update, this program is obsolete and will not be updated.
+UPDATE: With the new OpenFront UI update, this program is obsolete and will not be updated.

 ---